Surgical FAQ

 IV Catheter

 An intravenous catheter allows us to give injections and IV fluids into a vein.
-It is a vital life line if any complications might occur.
+It is a vital lifeline if any complications might occur.
 Precious minutes can be lost trying to place an IV catheter AFTER a problem occurs.

 IV Fluids